Ethel le Rossignol from The Goodly Company series of paintings and drawings 1920-33.

 CREDITS

 1 Ethel le Rossignol, from A Goodly Company series of paintings and drawings, 1920-33.
 2 Georgiana Houghton, Flower of Catherine Emily Stringer, 1866.
 3 Parkes and Reeves, Spirit Photograph showing Florrie Cook and a spirit, circa 1874.
 4 Anna Howitt Watts, Spirit Drawing, circa 1858.
 5 Baron Arild Rosenkrantz, Spirit pastel drawing, circa 1929.
-6 Jacqui McIntosh, Curator & Archivist at The College of Psychic Studies.
+6 Georgiana Houghton, Flower of Catherine Stringer, 1866.
+7 The College of Psychic Studies Curator & Archivist, Jacqui McIntosh